thegetty/provenance-research/content/appendix-1.md

 order: 40
 ---

-# label:

-title: Annotated Resource Guide

-subtitle:

-short_title: Annotated Resource Guide

-abstract:

-name: Judith Barr

 ## **Introduction**

 In creating this resource guide, we hope to provide some roadmaps for researching the provenance of specific objects or collections.
-This appendix is structured around four main sections, with an overview of literature and top-level resources, followed by a breakdown of archives as laid out in [chapter 2](file:///Users/rbarth/Desktop/chap2-BarrBudrovich): object-focused resources, event-focused resources, and individual-focused resources.
+This appendix is structured around four main sections, with an overview of literature and top-level resources, followed by a breakdown of archives as laid out in [chapter 2](/2/): object-focused resources, event-focused resources, and individual-focused resources.
 Suggested literature is provided throughout.
 [Further edits and updates will appear online through iterative versions of this appendix.]{.mark}

 [As discussed in chapter 2, many figures involved with Mediterranean antiquities have had overlapping roles: until recent decades, an academic holding a private collection and being involved with auction houses or dealers was not a rare occurrence.
 Likewise, few archives are exactly alike in structure and composition; we have organized resources here to the greatest possible extent but realize that many could be assigned to multiple categories.
 A complete reckoning of every possible archival and research resource is outside of the scope of this volume.
 However, the content here should serve to indicate the range of possible resources for different projects, in the hope that it provides the gestalt for identifying additional resources tailored to each project.]{.mark}